frontity/docs/docs/api-reference-1/frontity-analytics.md

 `actions.analytics.pageview` is automatically launched every time link changes (or every time `action.router.set(link)` is launched)

 {% hint style="warning" %}
-This action is used by the `roots.analytics` component and is not meant to be called directly
+This action is is not meant to be called directly but in case you still want to do this it would be something like this:
-{% endhint %}

-_Example:_
 ```js
 actions.analytics.pageview({
   link: "/2016/the-beauties-of-gullfoss",
   title: "The Beauties Of Gullfoss",
 });
 ```
+{% endhint %}

 #### `actions.analytics.event`